SandeepaInduwaraSamaranayake/Dice_Game/README.md

 4. The human player may choose to score by pressing a button Score or take up to two optional rerolls (see below).
 As soon as the player clicks on Score the total score for the current game should be updated for both the human player and the computer player (also the dice for the computer player should be updated according to the computer player strategy, see below).<br>

-5. The current total score for the game (both human and computer) is displayed on the top right of the screen.(You can change the target score by tapping the edit button next to target score)
+5. The current total score for the game (both human and computer) is displayed on the top right of the screen.
+(You can change the target score by tapping the edit button next to the target score)

 <img src="https://github.com/SandeepaInduwaraSamaranayake/Dice_Game/assets/95087710/8bb1df4c-3f2f-44ef-8fdd-6318b1eca85d" style="display: inline-block; width: 40%;" />